 Here’s what’s left off the screen: Ikuko’s getting the doctor.
 Instead there is a cut from the stormy scene with all the supernatural creatures banding together to save Momo’s mother, right to the next morning, with the mother lying in bed.
 From that high angle, at first it’s a possibility that she is dead.
 So that’s one good reason to cut.
 The other is that there would be no ironic potential in a doctor’s scene, and every scene needs some level of irony.
 At the doctor’s, Ikuko would be treated for her asthma.
 We don’t need to see that because it goes exactly as we expect it would.

-The slogan, transliterated from ‘catch copy’ in Japanese is:
+As mentioned above, one of the taglines transliterated from ‘catch copy’ in Japanese is:

 When I really started to notice, I wasn’t alone.

-Momo’s big self-revelation happens in between battle scenes.
+Momo’s big anagnorisis happens in between big struggle scenes.
 Before rushing out to cross the bridge Momo realises that her mother has been badly affected by her father’s death.
 This is prompted by the old woman saying that Ikuko’s suppression of emotion has contributed to her failing health.
 All this time Momo has been wallowing in her own pity.
 She is lonely all day and doesn’t want to be here where she has no friends, her mother won’t believe they’re surrounded by supernatural creatures that only she can see… Yet Ikuko has her own inner world that Momo cannot see — Ikuko has lost a husband just as much as Momo has lost a father.

 At first the film makes us think that by ‘not alone’ Momo means the yokai.
 Which also works.
 But really, more deeply and more symbolically, Momo is not alone because she and her mother are going through the same grief.
 Hence, the deeper meaning of the catch copy.